yazhou2019/RStyleGuide/index.md

 ## R Style Guide
 *  Philosophy of package development (Hadley Wickham): anything that can be automated, should be automated.
 Do as little as possible by hand.
-Do as much as possible with functions
+Do as much as possible with functions.

+*  R is, at heart, more a functional programming language than an object oriented programming language.
 ### 1. Write Clean Code

 (1).
 [Google’s R Style Guide](https://google.github.io/styleguide/Rguide.html)